Software Development: How to Protect Your Intellectual Property?

 Reading Time: 8 minutes

-Technology plays an increasingly important role in our lives, especially in areas such as shopping, customer service and social interaction.
+Technology plays an increasingly important role in our lives, especially in areas such as shopping, customer service, and social interaction.
 Anyone building a business today should be looking for ways to innovate their online marketplace, whether it’s simply streamlining existing processes or actually disrupting them.
-However, innovation is particularly challenging when software development isn’t a one of a business’s core competencies.
+However, innovation is particularly challenging when software development isn’t one of a business’s core competencies.

 These businesses must source their software development initiatives, but the demand for tech talent is greater than its available supply in many countries.
 In these cases, a business must turn to international outsourcing, which presents its own difficulties.
 Outsourcing often provides a short-term solution to the immediate need for software developers, but the protection of intellectual property (IP) should be a matter of great concern for any business owner considering this option.

 Outsourcing software development generally involves handing a business idea over to a potential competitor.
 Your company therefore needs to begin develop its strategy for protecting its IP before even considering outsourcing.
 Documenting this strategy in a business plan helps ensure that IP remains top-of-mind for your company.

 In cases where a tech-based business is just getting started, IP protection should be a critical component of the company’s business model.
 This is especially true when the business is based on a truly unique idea, as preventing the duplication of that idea is essential for the company’s survival.
 IP protection is also useful helpful for monetizing an idea, typically in the form of licensing when it comes to software development.

 The methods used to protect IP may be generally categorized into contracts, patents and restrictions on the use of existing IP.